RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 ### How we predict LTV

-We predict LTV by building a survival curve of sets of subscriptions, translating that survival curve into renewal opportunties for each specific subscription, and then modifying the survival curve based on the behavior of the specific subscription we're making a prediction for.
+We predict LTV by building a survival curve of sets of subscriptions, translating that survival curve into renewal opportunities for each specific subscription, and then modifying the survival curve based on the behavior of the specific subscription we're making a prediction for.

 #### Survival curves

-We generate survival curves using historical cancellation data to plot the typical rate of cancellation in some set of subscriptions.
-Survival curves are generated for:
-1. Each unique product with paid subscriptions
-2. Sets of fallback dimensions like all paid subscriptions for a given [Product Duration & Store]
+Survival curves illustrate churn probabilities over time, which can be easily converted into renewal probability distributions.
+To generate these curves, we first analyze subscriptions for each product and fallback dimensions (e.g., store category), determining the duration of active subscriptions, the number of renewals, and the current status.
+Subsequently, we select an appropriate statistical distribution (e.g., exponential distribution) and fit the subscription data to these distributions to generate the survival curves.

 These survival curves are updated daily to ensure we're always using the latest data to estimate the future survival rates of a given subscription set.